 Based in the small town of Morrison, a few miles west of Denver, this open-air amphitheatre arguably boasts the best views of any live music venues in America.
 It’s surrounded by several stunning rock formations, with a huge vertical cliff to the right of the stage and red sandstone outcrops to the left.
 In- between?
 A seating area for 9,500 people, further adding to its close-knit atmosphere.

 Red Rocks, as it’s affectionately known by musical connoisseurs, has hosted live performances since 1906, but its earliest rock and roll performance came from The Beatles during their US Tour in 1964.
 Jimi Hendrix, Sonny and Cher, Carole King and U2 are among the other highly notable acts to stop off there.

 A glowing endorsement comes from Geddy Lee, lead vocalist of the band Rush, who said Red Rocks was ‘one of the most beautiful concert venues in America…or anywhere.
 I would hazard a guess that it’s one of the most beautiful anywhere.’

 Are there any live music venues which you would have included that we haven’t mentioned?
 Let us know in the Comments section below!

 If you’re playing live, it’s likely you’ll need a valid public liability insurance certificate, otherwise most venues will not allow you to perform.
 Thankfully, Insure4Music is here to help.
 As well as Public Liability insurance, we also offer cover against equipment breakdown, or Personal Accident insurance in case anyone hurts themselves performing.
-To get tailor-made music insurance from just £20 a year, get an instant quote online today.
+To get tailor-made music insurance from just £20 a year, get an instant music insurance quote online today.